leviu-ofek/microsoft-365-docs/microsoft-365/admin/activity-reports/mailbox-usage.md

 ### The Storage chart

 The **Storage** chart shows you amount of storage used in your organization by mailbox type.
 Storage Chart doesn't include archive mailboxes.
-For more information about auto-expanding archiving, see [Overview of auto-expanding archiving in Microsoft 365](../../compliance/autoexpanding-archiving.md).

 On the Storage chart:
 - The Y axis is the amount of storage being used by user or shared mailboxes in your organization.